T4VN/uTPro.Sandbox.QuickStart/README.md

 ---

+## What you can do in this quickstart

+This sandbox runs the **pre-built** uTPro release (no compiler on the machine), which keeps it fast to start.
+That means:

+- ✅ **Browse and edit content**, media, and settings in the backoffice.
+- ✅ **Edit existing templates / views** (`.cshtml`) right in the backoffice - changes are recompiled at runtime (thanks to `Runtime:Mode=Development`), no rebuild needed.
+- ✅ All existing document types already have their strongly-typed models compiled into the shipped assemblies, so the existing site renders normally.
+- ⚠️ **Creating a brand-new document type** works, but it won't get a strongly-typed ModelsBuilder model (the release runs `ModelsMode=Nothing` and there is no SDK to regenerate/compile one).
+Templates for new types can still use dynamic access such as `Model.Value("alias")`.
+Full typed-model + document-type development needs the source + .NET SDK build flow, which is outside the scope of this quickstart.

+---

 ## Updating to a newer uTPro release

 The launcher always downloads the **latest** release.
 To refresh, delete the downloaded